 - Chief of Surgical Services at the Dana-Farber Cancer Institute

-Dr. Sugarbaker was instrumental in developing the first approach to the treatment of mesothelioma that combined surgery with aggressive chemotherapy.
-He used heated intraoperative chemotherapy to rid the body of all mesothelioma cells.
+Dr. Sugarbaker was instrumental in developing the first type of mesothelioma treatment that combined surgery with aggressive chemotherapy.
+He used heated intraoperative chemotherapy (HIPEC) to rid the body of mesothelioma cells.

 Dr. Sugarbaker’s Treatment Approach

 With his numerous affiliations, Dr. David Sugarbaker was at the forefront of mesothelioma research.
 He was actively engaged in both research and treatment of the disease.
-Dr. Sugarbaker had a special interest in the management of pleural mesothelioma, a cancer of the lining of the lung.
-He was one of the world’s leading experts in the care and treatment of patients suffering from mesothelioma.
+Dr. Sugarbaker was interested in managing pleural mesothelioma.

 Dr. Sugarbaker’s focus in research was in the area of “trimodal therapy.”
-Trimodal therapy is a three-pronged approach to treatment.
+Trimodal therapy is a 3-pronged approach to treatment.

 Trimodal therapy involves: